 The Trust's investment policy requires diversification of the investment portfolio to minimize risk of loss resulting from over-concentration in a particular type of security, risk factor, issuer or maturity.
-As of June 30, 2023, 59% of the funds' assets were held in equity mutual funds and 41% in fixed income mutual funds.
+As of June 30, 2024, the District did not have more that 5% in a single issuer.